mrarthurwhite/mrarthurwhite.github.io/_posts/2021-06-28-cleaner_fetching_w_hooks_await_sync_and_axios.markdown

 `npm install axios`

 2. note that axios has a response [template](https://axios-http.com/docs/res_schema):

 ```

-axios.get('/user/12345')
+axios.get("/user/12345")
   .then(function (response) {
-    console.log(response.data);  // `data` is the response that was provided by the server
+    console.log(response.data);  // data is the response that was provided by the server
-    console.log(response.status); // `status` is the HTTP status code from the server response
+    console.log(response.status); // status is the HTTP status code from the server response

   });

 ```